 - The resulting contract shall be signed by both parties, and forwarded to the Legislative

 Research Commission for review and approval.

 - Forwarding for filing and contract approvals with the Legislative Research Commission may be done electronically.

 - The Government Contract Review Committee of the Legislature generally meets the second Tuesday of the month.
-The sponsor of the contract will be the recognized speaker and must make themselves available should the Committee pull the Personal Service Contract for review.
+The sponsor of the contract will be the recognized speaker and shall make themselves available should the Committee pull the Personal Service Contract for review.

 manner as a new contract.